Kerala Blasters' Karolis Skinkys: Changes to foreign player policy should be gradual | Goal.com

 Kerala Blasters sporting director Karolis Skinkys believes changes to the foreign player policy in the Indian Super League (ISL) should be a gradual process.

-Though the number of foreigners in the starting XI is set to be brought down, the compulsory inclusion of the Asian foreigner in the starting XI is syet to be agreed upon.
+Though the number of foreigners in the starting XI is set to be brought down, the compulsory inclusion of the Asian foreigner in the starting XI is yet to be agreed upon.

 In an exclusive chat with Goal.
 Skinkys said, "To be honest, this (foreign) policy has two sides.
 I agree with the argument that domestic players will get more games with fewer foreigners.
 However, it is equally important for them to have a competitive environment to grow and learn."